 At a glance,

-- Choose Smartproxy if you want good value for money with easy-to-use features.
+- Choose Decodo if you want good value for money with easy-to-use features.

 - Choose Bright Data if you need lots of options and are ready to pay more.